nicolas2192/ScoutsPinto/README.md

 # ScoutsPinto
-Generates a Word and PDF form from an Excel spreadsheet
+The following VBA code generates Word and PDF form given an excel spreadsheet with multiple and unique entries.
+There is an option to send this form by email to any destinatary.